WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

-Tensor Cores, these cores provide significant performance gains in inference because of the ability to do mixed precision floating point calculations to optimize ML models very flexibly.
+Tensor Cores, these cores provide significant performance gains in inference because of the ability to do mixed precision floating point calculations to optimize ML models very flexible.
 Furthermore, it is true that NVIDIA not only provides hardware solutions but also an extensive set of software libraries to make the best use of the hardware accelerators present on the SBCs.
 Important